Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/configure-bindings-from-code.md

 ### 2D vector

-A Composite that represents a 4-way button setup like the D-pad on gamepads.
-Each button represents a cardinal direction.
-Implemented in the [`Vector2Composite`](xref:UnityEngine.InputSystem.Composites.Vector2Composite) class.
-The result is a `Vector2`.
+A 2D Vector Composite represents a 4-way button setup like the D-pad on gamepads, where each button represents a cardinal direction.
+This type of Composite binding uses the [`Vector2Composite`](xref:UnityEngine.InputSystem.Composites.Vector2Composite) class to compute a `Vector2`.

-This Composite is most useful for representing up-down-left-right controls, such as WASD keyboard input.
+Use this to represent up-down-left-right controls, such as WASD keyboard input.

 ```CSharp
 myAction.AddCompositeBinding("2DVector") // Or "Dpad"